 Please also note that a cancellation for non-payment of premiums will remain on your record for between two and five years, depending on the insurer.

 - We strongly advise you to avoid making false statements when looking for a new insurer.
 Be aware that when you make a claim, insurers will investigate your profile.
-If they discover that you have had your insurance policy terminated for non-payment in the past, they will refuse to compensate you.
+If they find out that you have had your insurance canceled in the past for non-payment, they will refuse to compensate you.

-- Avoid a gap in coverage.
+- Avoid a gap in your insurance coverage.
 If your auto or home insurer cancels your policy, contact a broker so they can quickly find you a new insurer.
-If you have a gap in coverage, your premium will definitely cost you more.
+If you experience a gap in coverage, your premium will definitely cost you more.

 - Pay off any outstanding balance with your former insurer as soon as possible.
 If the balance remains unpaid, it could further damage your credit rating.

-If you have any further questions, or if you find yourself in such a situation, please know that you can contact us at any time!
+If you have any additional questions, or if you find yourself in such a situation, please know that you can contact us at any time!
 We are independent brokers.
-We are here to help you by listening to you and giving you sound advice.
-Our goal is to ensure that you receive the best possible service.
+If you encounter insurance problems, we are here to help you by listening to you and giving you good advice.
+Our goal is to ensure you get the best service possible.

 We can assist you in your efforts to find a new insurer!